 - Visit-related activities should be scheduled within the normal work week and office hours of the post.
 For program activities taking place outside the parameters of a normal work week, overtime costs will be charged directly to the visitor.

 - No spousal or private programs are provided unless the agenda will advance governmental priorities

 - The International Conference Allotment (ICA) does cover some financial aspects of high-level visits (see accompanying chart for further details).

-- Except for visits funded by the ICA, funds to cover anticipated costs of the visit must be transferred in advance to DFAIT and the visiting organization must identify to the mission the names of officials who will authorize expenditures.
+- Except for visits funded by the ICA, funds to cover anticipated costs of the visit must be transferred in advance to DFATD and the visiting organization must identify to the mission the names of officials who will authorize expenditures.

 - If travelling to New York or Washington, more specific guidelines are available from the Permanent Mission to the United Nations and the Embassy in Washington respectively.
 Please request the latest guidelines directly from these missions.

 For feedback on Business and Trade-related visits, please call the Trade Commissioner Service Client Feedback Line at: 1-888-306-9991.